HaoLiao1/PRM/README.md

 ### PRM__appendix_proof.pdf

 This file contains the proof for all the lemmas in the paper.
-And we will put full version on arxiv.
+And we will put the full version on arxiv.